 Table of Contents

-The first part of a business plan is the executive summary.
-It is a concise summary or overview of your business.
+That said, executive summary is a concise summary or overview of your business.
 One of the key things to include as part of executive summary when you write a business plan for a small business is the name of the business, its mission, vision statement and a summary description of the products or services.

 As you write your executive summary, keep in mind that this is like a summarized version of the business plan itself.
 It is a key aspect of the entire document and the way you put it together can determine whether a potential investor will read past that section or not.